 An unattended POS System (e.g., gasoline pump, vending machine, check-out kiosk).
+Sometimes referred to as an unattended terminal in our materials.

 Data Incident

 An incident involving the compromise or suspected compromise of American Express encryption keys, or at least one American Express Card account number in which there is: